major/supernova/docs/index.md

   * You hate trying to source multiple novarc files when using nova
   * You get your terminals confused and do the wrong things in the wrong nova environment
   * You don't like remembering things
-  * You want to keep sensitive API keys and passwords out of plain text configuration files (see the [keyring](keyring) section)
+  * You want to keep sensitive API keys and passwords out of plain text configuration files (see the keyring documentation)
   * You need to share common skeleton environment variables for nova with your teams

 If any of these complaints ring true, **supernova is for you**. supernova manages multiple nova environments without sourcing novarc files or mucking with environment variables.